-The Bachelor of Nursing (Post-registration) course is the longest running degree conversion programme in Singapore.
-Started by SNA with La Trobe University, Melbourne, Australia in October 1997, the programme has graduated more than 1,000 registered nurses.This Bachelor of Nursing is designed to enable Registered Nurses (RNs) with a hospital or diploma qualification in nursing to expand their professional education to a bachelor’s degree.
+Started by SNA with La Trobe University, Melbourne, Australia in October 1997, the Bachelor of Nursing (Post-registration) has graduated more than 1,000 registered nurses.This Bachelor of Nursing is designed to enable Registered Nurses (RNs) with a hospital or diploma qualification in nursing to expand their professional education to a bachelor’s degree.
 The course consists of core studies and subjects relevant to the context of nursing practice in Singapore.

 Students are assisted to expand their knowledge base in the discipline of nursing and apply this knowledge to nursing practice.
 They are also provided with the opportunity to develop academic and practical skills, and the attitudes needed to comprehend and evaluate new nursing knowledge in the discipline of nursing.